 The 4 years and 7 months after his conviction which Afandor spent exhausting his direct appeal gave him no opportunity to file a PCR Petition in that period.
 Even after that time, he had to wait for the courts to decide Alexander.
 Thus, although not within the five years after his conviction, the Supreme Court of New Jersey found that Afanador's circumstances did constitute excusable neglect.
 He did everything he could to seek relief, and the timing of Alexander was totally out of his hands.
 The Court thus held that his PCR Petition could be considered despite its not having been filed within the five-year period.

-Allan Marain and Norman Epting are experienced New Jersey PCR lawyers.
-They have been representing persons charged with crimes for more years than most people reading this page have been alive.
-They know their way around.
-If you believe PCR might possibly help you, call them.
-They would welcome the opportunity to review your situation.
+Allan Marain is an experienced New Jersey PCR lawyer.
+He has been representing persons charged with crimes for more years than most people reading this page have been alive.
+He knows his way around.
+If you believe PCR might possibly help you, call him.
+He would welcome the opportunity to review your situation.